A Materials Science Educational Kit available from the Education & Outreach program of the UC San Diego MRSEC

 How is it made?

-(CONTENT UNDER DEVELOPMENT) The procedure used to prepare these materials involves carving nanometer-scale pores throughout the silicon wafer, using an electrochemical process.
-The silicon wafers are etched in an electrolyte that contains HF, water, and alcohol to develop macro-, meso-, and nano-pores, creating the porous nanostructure.
+(CONTENT UNDER DEVELOPMENT) The procedure used to prepare these materials involves carving nanometer-scale pores into a silicon wafer, using an electrochemical process.
+The silicon wafers are placed in an electrolyte that contains hydrofluoric acid, water, and alcohol.
+An electric current is passed through the wafer, which oxidizes and then solubilizes silicon atoms, drilling nanometer-scale holes, or pores, in the process.
+This material is known as "porous silicon" because of the porous nanostructure.
 The small silicon features that remain after all the holes are drilled out can be as small as only a few nanometers thick.
-At this size scale, the silicon is transformed into a quantum material--electrons become trapped in these tiny silicon features and their color under normal "white" light and the color of their photoluminescence are then controlled by the size of the silicon feature in which they reside.
-This phenomenon is known as quantum confinement of the electrons.
+At this size scale the silicon is transformed into a quantum material.
+Electrons become trapped and are no longer free to move, a phenomena called quantum confinement.

 (CONTENT UNDER DEVELOPMENT) Images of silicon quantum dots and various other photoluminescent samples